WICG/view-transitions/explainer.md

 The concepts and process described in this section apply for both MPA and SPA transition, however the API will differ in parts.

 Cross-origin transitions are something we want to tackle, but may have significant differences and restrictions for security reasons.
-This, cross-origin transitions are not covered in this document.
+Cross-origin transitions are not covered in this document.

 ## Part 1: The offering